liang-wu-1985/DataLake_Ingestion_System/README.md

-# Brief intro of Modern Serve-less DaLake system
+# Brief intro of Modern Server-less DaLake system

 I produced sets of code in here just for technical discussion, there is no privacy or sensitive data at all.